 The content libraries also matured.
 In 2019, signing up for a new streamer's trial was often the only way to access a particular original series.
 By 2024, most major streamers had substantial enough libraries that trial subscribers could binge multiple originals and cancel without feeling they had exhausted the value.
 Trial users became more efficient at extracting value from short windows, which the streamers experienced as falling conversion.
 Coverage of how to extract maximum trial value is on the free trial calendar 2026 page.

-The five trials that survived to 2026
+The two major trials that survived to 2026

-As of May 2026, five major streaming services still offer free trials in the US market.
-Hulu (30 days, $8.99 with ads), Amazon Prime (30 days, $14.99), Max (7 days, $9.99 with ads), Paramount+ (7 days, $7.99 with ads), and Apple TV+ (7 days, $9.99).
+As of June 2026, two major streaming services still offer free trials in the US market: Amazon Prime (30 days, $14.99 full Prime) and Apple TV+ (7 days, $12.99).
 Each has structural reasons it has retained the trial despite the broader industry trend.
+Three services that previously offered trials -- Hulu, Max, and Paramount+ -- have since dropped them, covered below.

 Amazon Prime's 30-day trial persists because Prime is fundamentally an e-commerce subscription with streaming bundled.
 Amazon's Prime-membership economics are driven by shipping margin and Marketplace velocity, not by video streaming alone.
 The trial is structured around the broader Prime value proposition rather than the Prime Video subset.